chenliang9008/react-native-vz-vlcplayer/README.md

    (2)

-       import { VLCPlayer, VlcSimplePlayer } from 'react-native-yz-vlcplayer';
+       import { VLCPlayer, VlcSimplePlayer } from 'react-native-vz-vlcplayer';
        import Orientation from 'react-native-orientation';